 - State the central dogma as proposed by Francis Crick.
 Are there any exceptions to it?
 Support your answer with a reason and an example.

-- Explain how the biochemical characterization (nature) of “Transforming Principle” was determined, which was not defined from Griffith’s experiments.
+- Explain how the biochemical characterization (nature) of the “Transforming Principle” was determined, which was not defined in Griffith’s experiments.

 (a) The organism experimented on by Morgan was Drosophila melanogaster.
 Several dihybrid crosses were carried out in Drosophila to study genes that were sex-linked.

 The yellow-bodied, white-eyed females were crossed with brown-bodied, red-eyed males and then intercrossed with the F1 progeny.
 It was observed that the two genes did not segregate independently.
 The F2 ratio also deviated from 9:3:3:1.
 The group of biologists knew that the genes were located on the X-chromosome.
 They saw that when two genes are present on the same chromosome in a dihybrid cross, the proportion of parental gene combinations is higher than the non-parental combinations.
 Morgan analysed that it was due to the linkage of two genes.

 (b) The recombination between two gene pairs on the same chromosome was used as a measure of the distance between genes, and their positions on the chromosome were mapped.
 These genetic maps are extensively used as the starting point in the sequencing of the whole genome.